 - A new interchange at Highway 83

-- An overpass across Black Squirrel Creek
+- An overpass over Black Squirrel Creek

 - An overpass at Old Northgate Road